Applying To Universities In The UK

 Q: Is there a fee for applying through UCAS?

 A: Yes, UCAS charges £23 for processing your application (2013 entry).

 This can be paid by Credit Card (preferred method).

 Postgraduate applications can be made directly to each university via MABECS.
 Most universities accept on-line applications and your MABECS consultant will be able to provide guidance with this.
-You can also submit your supporting documents through MABECS to be forwarded to the universities, if the need arises - please indicate MABECS as your representative in Malaysia, in your on-line application.
+Please indicate MABECS as your representative in Malaysia, in your on-line application.

 All documents are sent via a weekly DHL courier to our UK office and forwarded to the universities from there.
 These services are provided free of charge, to our applicants.

 There is no limit to the number of applications you are allowed to make, if you can find suitable courses.